Midland Highway (Victoria): History

-The passing of the Country Roads Act of 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
+The passing of the Country Roads Act 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
 Boolarra-Welshpool Road from Boolarra via Wonyip to Welshpool, and Jeeralang West Road from Morwell to Hazelwood (and continuing south via Jeeralang and Grand Ridge to Wonyip), were declared Main Roads on 1 December 1913; Geelong-Ballarat Road was declared a Main Road from Geelong to Lethbridge on 16 March 1914, and from Lethbridge through Meredith to Ballarat on 21 June 1915; Shepparton-(Mooroopna-)Tatura Road between Shepparton through Mooroopna to Tatura and Shepparton-(Nalinga-)Benalla Road between Shepparton through Nalinga to Benalla were declared Main Roads on 17 March 1915; Castlemaine-(Creswick-)Ballarat Road between Ballarat and Creswick (and continuing north to Newstead), and Daylesford-Ballarat Road between Daylesford and Newlyn] (and continuing south to Ballarat East, were declared Main Roads on 20 September 1915; Castlemaine-Daylesford Road was declared a Main Road, between Castlemaine and Guildford on 28 June 1915, and between Guildford and Daylesford on 20 September 1915; and Benalla-Mansfield Road between Benalla and Barjang was declared a Main Road on 28 June 1915.